TMT Charitable Foundation Inc.

 This foundation does not have a public application process.

-According to their IRS Form 990-PF filing, TMT Charitable Foundation "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+According to their IRS Form 990-PF filing, TMT Charitable Foundation "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

 Grants are awarded at the discretion of the three trustees based on their own research, relationships, and priorities.
-Organizations cannot submit applications, letters of inquiry, or unsolicited proposals.
+Organisations cannot submit applications, letters of inquiry, or unsolicited proposals.

 Decision Timeline